How to write a successful Job Application and CV

 - Mention that you will contact the employer in the next few days regarding your application.

-- Do not send any attachments other than your CV.
+- Do not send any attachments other than your CV if not required.

 - Send applications to those employers that interest you, but remember that you must tailor each letter to correspond to the focus and needs of each specific company.
 The employer should feel singled out and be left with the impression that you know the company!

-- Follow up on the application; call the employer within four to five days.
+- Follow up on the application; think about calling the employer within four to five days.